Terms of Agreement

 Voting

 All matters and questions arising at any meeting of the Board shall be decided by a majority vote.
-If neither of the two representatives from a member club can attend nor does an alternate attend a meeting a proxy in writing can be used.
+The president will vote as an equal member.
+If none of the representatives from a member club can attend or send an alternate to attend a meeting, a proxy in writing can be used.
 A clear majority is required to pass a motion therefore a tie vote results in the motion being defeated.
 Any defeated motion may be revisited at future meetings.

 Executive